Zbahsoun/Election_Analysis/README.md

 ### Using loops and conditional statements we were able to report the following:

-- There are 369,711 votes in total, divided on candidates as follow:
+- There are 369,711 votes in total, divided by candidate as follow:

     - Charles Casper Stockham: 23.0% (85,213)
     - Diana DeGette: 73.8% (272,892)